alikecat/zbj178016760/README.md

 # Hi there 👋 I'm Bojun Zhang

-I am a 🎓 PhD candidate in the Department of Mechanical Engineering, Xi'an Jiaotong University.
+I am a 🎓PhD candidate in the Department of Mechanical Engineering, Xi'an Jiaotong University.

 I am morbidly obsessed with 📐design and 💻programming, but not limited to any particular language or environment.
 All the interesting things are in my recipe.